OperationSpark/conditional-statements/README.md

 Because we want to focus mostly on using conditional statements, and in the interest of saving time, we've set some things up for you in this exercise: You'll see at the top of the file, we've included the Node shebang, imported the `view` module, and declared a few variables to be used by the app.

 Our `view.js` module is a utility that allows us to create menus on the fly.
-The menus enable us to promt users for input, and to listen for a `userInput` event so we can handle and respond to user input.
+The menus enable us to prompt users for input, and to listen for a `userInput` event so we can handle and respond to user input.

 ### TODO 1 : Using a switch statement